Thalassicus/ceg/Cep/README.txt

 The project has two versions:

 Communitas Lite - maximum compatability, reliability, and simplicity.
-Communitas - adds new modding tools to enhanced the game in advanced ways.
+Communitas - adds new modding tools to enhance the game in advanced ways.

 === Credits ===